-What are the Three General Approaches Used in Scenario Analysis?
+What are the 3 common cases used in Scenario Analysis?

 - Worst case scenario – considers the most serious or severe outcome that may happen in a given situation.
 An example – when calculating the net present value, one would take the highest possible discount rate and subtract the possible cash flow growth rate or the highest expected tax rate.